Marital Stability With Committed Couples: A Revealed Preference Analysis: Simulation Analysis

-\paragraph{Data.} Our analysis is based on a subset of households drawn from the LISS panel, a representative survey of households in the Netherlands conducted by CentERdata.\footnote{ Although the Netherlands has a policy of allowing unilateral divorce, we choose to use this dataset for the illustration as our main aim is to explore the empirical tractability of the rationalizability conditions.
-Furthermore, this dataset has been utilized by numerous studies that employ the collective household model.
-In particular, \citealp{cherchye2017household} use the same dataset to identify intrahousehold resource allocation in the context of unilateral divorce.} The survey collects rich data on economics and sociodemographic variables at both individual and household levels.
-For this application, we use a part of the sample analyzed by \citealp{cherchye2017household}.
-Their sample selection criteria consider individuals with or without children, working at least 10 hours per week in the labor market, and aged between 25 and 65.
-The sample contains 832 individuals comprising of 239 couples, 166 single males, and 188 single females.
-For the sake of the illustration and due to computational limitations, we focus on couples without children and use randomly selected 30 couples in each simulation.
+\paragraph{Data.}Our analysis is based on a sample of households drawn from the LISS panel, a representative survey of households in the Netherlands conducted by CentERdata.\footnote{ While the Netherlands has a policy of allowing unilateral divorce, we choose to use this data set for the illustration as our main aim is to explore the empirical tractability of the rationalizability conditions.
+Furthermore, this data set has been utilized by numerous studies that employ the collective household model.
+In particular, \citealp{cherchye2017household} use the same data set to identify intrahousehold resource allocation in the context of unilateral divorce.} The survey collects rich data on economics and sociodemographic variables at both individual and household levels.
+We consider a sample of 632 households comprising of 264 couples, 170 single males, and 198 single females.
+This sample is formed by individuals with or without children, working at least 10 hours per week in the labor market, and aged between 25 and 65.
+This data set was also studied by \citealp{cherchye2017household}; we refer to this paper for further details on the data and sample selection procedure.

-In terms of the setup, we consider a labor supply setting where individuals choose their leisure, private consumption, and public consumption.
+In terms of the set-up, we consider a labor supply setting in which a household spends its full potential income on leisure, private consumption, and public consumption.
 In the data, we observe both aggregated household expenditure as well as some assignable expenditure.
-Following \citealp{cherchye2017household}, we use all expenditure information to form a Hicksian good with a price normalized to one.
+Following \citealp{cherchye2017household}, we use all expenditure information to form a Hicksian good with price normalized to one.
 We assume that the non-assignable expenditure is equally divided between public and private consumption.
 For leisure, we take the price to be the individual's hourly wage.